Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 ## &mldr;

 I hope the module and example will help you understand how to detect the physical user input to create a more consistent user experience.
+Be aware that physical user input is not static, one may go from touch to keyboard to mouse on the same device.